Axiological ethics: History

 Franz Brentano's descriptive psychology constitutes an important precursor of axiological ethics.
 He classifies all mental phenomena into three groups: representations, judgments and phenomena of love.
 Of particular interest for axiological ethics are phenomena of love since they constitute the basis for our knowledge of values: an object has value if it is fitting to love this object.
 This insight into what is good then informs the discipline of ethics: "the right end consists in the best of what is attainable".

-Max Scheler, one of the main founder of axiological ethics, agrees with Brentano that experience is a reliable source for the knowledge of values.
+Max Scheler, one of the main early proponents of axiological ethics, agrees with Brentano that experience is a reliable source for the knowledge of values.
 Scheler, following the phenomenological method, holds that this knowledge is not just restricted to particular cases but that we can gain insight a priori into the essence of values.
 This insight reveals that there are different types of values, which form a hierarchy from lower to higher values: pleasure, useful, noble, good and true and beautiful, sacred.
 This order is essential to ethics: we ought to promote the higher values rather than the lower ones in our actions.
 The order of values is objective but our perception of this order is subjective and may therefore be distorted.
 Such distortions may lead us to prefer the lower values to the higher ones.

 Nicolai Hartmann builds in many important aspects on Scheler's axiological ethics.
 He also provides a platonist metaphysics of values, complementing the intuitive insight a priori into values.

 John Niemeyer Findlay, a moral philosophy and metaphysics professor at Yale University, wrote Axiological Ethics in 1970.
 Findlay's book is a modern historical account of academic discussion around axiological ethics.
 As such, it contains discussion of other philosophers' and his own concluding remarks regarding the topic.
 Findlay advocates for inquiry into values behind ethical theories and what justifications exist for them.
 Through assessing the thoughts of his academic peers, Findlay's final thoughts on the topic is that an objective justification for values would be unlikely.
 Rather, since validation is recognized as coming from the subject, values would have to be assessed internally.